bio-phys/cnt-gaff/README.md

 (Antechamber)
  - J. Wang, W. Wang, P. A. Kollman, D. A. Case:
    Automatic atom type and bond type perception in molecular mechanical calculations.
-   Journal of Molecular Graphics and Modelling , 25, 2006, 247260.
+   Journal of Molecular Graphics and Modelling, 25, 2006, 247260.
  - J. Wang, R. M. Wolf, J. W. Caldwell, P. A. Kollman, D. A. Case:
    Development and testing of a general AMBER force field.
    Journal of Computational Chemistry, 25, 2004, 1157-1174.